Salaamun alaykum, dear readers!

 If you believe that the Quran has all the details needed for a Muslim to practice Islam (verses 12:111, 16:89), then fabricating a prohibition that does not exist in the Quran is like declaring that the Quran is missing some details.

-Thus, if you see a Muslim homosexual married couple today, put aside your prejudices and give them the same respect given to any heterosexual Muslim married couple.
+Thus, if you see a Muslim homosexual married couple today, please give them the same respect and recognition given to heterosexual Muslim married couples.

 So for homosexual spouses, there are no dowry requirement, nor are there any formal set of marriage and divorce rules unlike with heterosexual married couples.